adorkorPrince/Machine-Learning-projects/README.md

 # Machine-Learning-projects

-Introduction In most cases machine learning gets limited to the same call, fit, predict loop.
-Whereas ML is actually much more than that.
-This repository will be a place containing multiple ML projects which involves all the steps starting from data collection to final model deployment.
-Each of the projects have a separate readme file attached to them which will be explaining the steps to follow for recreating the project on your own system.
+Introduction In most cases, machine learning is limited to the same call, fit, and predict loop.
+In contrast, ML is actually much more than that.
+This repository will contain multiple ML projects that involve all the steps from data collection to final model deployment. =

 ## Contents